Healthcare Administration Nursing

 • Communicating with patients’ families, physicians, and medical residents

-Possible Work Environments for Nurse Directors
+Work Environments for Directors of Nursing

-Qualifications to Become a Director of Nursing
+How To Become A Director of Nursing

-To become a director of nursing, individuals must gain experience working as a licensed registered nurse (RN) and develop certain leadership skills.
-To become an RN, nurses must complete a nursing program at the diploma, associate, or bachelor’s degree level from an approved college or university.
-Graduates must then pass the National Council Licensure Examination (NCLEX-RN), which tests candidates on their knowledge and critical-thinking skills, enabling them to become a registered nurse.
 While a Bachelor of Science in Nursing (BSN) is not required to become an RN, many employers prefer to hire candidates with a BSN, especially for leadership positions.
 For existing RNs with an associate degree, an RN to BSN program can boost their qualifications for advanced roles.

 After passing the NCLEX-RN and receiving licensure, RNs should gain several years of clinical experience.
 Nurses may also need to participate in continuing education (CE) coursework as a prerequisite for license renewal.
 Continuing education hour requirements vary by state.
 For example, while California and Georgia require RNs to complete 30 hours of coursework every two years, Colorado and Indiana have no such requirement.